codrcodz/osp-vm/README.md

       network: public            # What network to be in
       security_groups: default   # What security group to use
       auto_ip: yes               # Auto give the instance a floating IP
+      action: rebuild            # action to take against the server
+      server: hadoop-01          # the name of the server the action will be taken against on.
+Can use wildcards.
+This can be used to list a number of servers that the action will be taken.
+For example, if you want to stop 200 servers because you are done with testing or rebuild them to deploy the new code.

     other_vm:
       name: